-True to our promises ... so you can be true to yours.
+True to our promises so you can be true to yours®

+Products are issued by: Allianz Life Insurance Company of North America www.allianzlife.com | 800.950.1962

+PO Box 59060 Minneapolis, MN 55459-0060

+This content does not apply in the state of New York.

+Guarantees are backed solely by the financial strength and claims-paying ability of Allianz Life Insurance Company of North America.
-A leading provider of annuities and life insurance, Allianz Life Insurance Company of North America (Allianz) bases each decision on a philosophy of being true:

-True to our strength as an important part of a leading global financial organization.
+Product and feature availability may vary by state and broker/dealer.
+Allianz Life Insurance Company of North America does not provide financial planning services.
+A leading provider of annuities and life insurance, Allianz Life Insurance Company of North America (Allianz) bases each decision on a philosophy of being true: True to our strength as a key part of a leading global financial organization.
 True to our passion for making wise investment decisions.
+True to building a culture where everyone feels welcomed, included, and valued.
 And true to the people we serve, each and every day.

-Through a line of innovative products and a network of trusted financial professionals, and with over 3.5 million contracts issued, Allianz helps people as they seek to achieve their financial and retirement goals.
+Through a line of innovative products and a network of trusted financial professionals, and with 3.9 million contracts issued, Allianz helps people as they seek to achieve their financial and retirement goals.
 Founded in 1896, Allianz is proud to play a vital role in the success of our global parent, Allianz SE, one of the world's largest financial services companies.

 While we are proud of our financial strength, we are made of much more than our balance sheet.
-By being true to our commitments and keeping our promises we believe we make a real difference for our clients.
+By being true to our commitments and keeping our promises, we believe we make a real difference for our clients.
 It's why so many people rely on Allianz today and count on us for tomorrow - when they need us most.